Jan S. Kaiser

 Jan S. Kaiser studied economics at the universities of Mannheim and Stuttgart-Hohenheim with special focus on marketing, organization, sociology and HR.
 He completed his thesis, entitled "Transformations in Role and Function: from Film Producer to Media Manager" in 1992.

 Manfred Haus-Pflüger was appointed Managing Director of Bavaria Fiction in 2017.

 Prior to joining Bavaria Fiction, Manfred Haus-Pflüger had been associated with ZDF for more than 30 years, ultimately as Head of Production Management in the Program Department, responsible for ZDFneo and fiction productions.

 Manfred Haus-Pflüger studied German Studies and Political Science and lives with his family in Mainz.

 History of Bavaria Fiction

-In 2014 Bavaria Fernsehproduktion took over the Bavaria Film subsidiary Colonia Media, which has continued to operate as the company’s Cologne department.
-As a result productions of the long-running series Tatort from Cologne, Münster and Dortmund are now well established movies of Bavaria Fernsehproduktion's portfolio, alongside the series Rentnercops and the new crime series Dengler (both since 2014).
+In 2014 the Bavaria Film subsidiary Colonia Media was taken over, which has continued to operate as the company’s Cologne department.
+As a result productions of the long-running series Tatort from Cologne, Münster and Dortmund are now well established movies of the company's portfolio, alongside the series Rentnercops and the crime series Dengler (both since 2014).

 Since 2016 the company has also operated from a fourth location in Berlin.
-2016 also saw the creation of a separate department for international series; its first major production, Das Boot, began filming in the summer of 2017.
+2016 also saw the creation of a separate department for international series which has produced high end series such as Das Boot, Arctic Circle and Freud.